Redlands provides a comprehensive range of services created for landlords in the process of renting out their properties.

 - Notify your insurance companies.

-- Obtain gas and electrical appliance safety certificates.
+- Obtain gas, electrical appliance and legionella safety certificates.
 (Oil & Solid Fuel C.H.
 Systems must also be checked & serviced annually - record to be kept)

 - Decide what furniture and /or fittings you intend to leave in the property.
 It is not advisable to leave bedding, televisions, videos and personal items.

 - Ensure furnishings to be left in the property comply with fire regulations.